markusthemaker/co2watch/README.md

 # License Information

-Two different licenses for our files — one for design files and one for code.

 ## Concept, 3D Print, 2D Watch Face

-**Project files such as 3D Print and 2D Design and Concept files are released under [Creative Commons Share-alike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).**
+Project files such as 3D Print and 2D Design and Concept files are released under [Creative Commons Share-alike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)

-Note: This is a human-readable summary of (and not a substitute for) the [license](http://creativecommons.org/licenses/by-sa/4.0/legalcode).
+Note: Below is a human-readable summary of and not a substitute for the [license](http://creativecommons.org/licenses/by-sa/4.0/legalcode)

 #### You are free to: